-Students should note that these are both British textbooks and students must therefore supplement their reading by consulting South African sources to which reference will be made during lectures.
-In addition, neither of the recommended books contains adequate coverage of the CISG.
+Students should note that Chuah and Carr are both British textbooks and students must therefore supplement their reading by consulting South African sources to which reference will be made during lectures.
+In particular, neither of the recommended general textbooks contains adequate coverage of the CISG.